ralll/django-container-setup/README.rst

 Steps details
 =============

-The procedures of development were divided in Steps.
-Each step has its own configurations and purpose, as describe in each section.
+The procedures of development were divided into steps.
+Each step has its own configurations and purpose, as described in each section.

-To define, just include the ``--settings`` option in the django commands.
+To define, just include the ``--settings`` option in the Django commands.

 The default **setting** is **production**.
 So it isn't necessary to use the ``--settings`` flag.